 Getting back your deposit is simple.
 How the money is returned to you will depend on how your landlord/agent chose to protect your deposit, either with an insurance or custodial based deposit protection scheme.
-Check your Prescribed Information documents or ask your landlord/agent.
+Check your prescribed information documents or ask your landlord/agent.
 Here's how your deposit will be returned:

-Insurance Scheme

-Landlord/ agent holds the deposit

-Firstly request deposit back from your landlord/agent in writing (templates available on the mydeposits website)

-Give the landlord/agent 10 days to respond

-Discuss any deductions with the landlord/agent

-Your landlord/agent should return the money directly to you
+Landlord/agent holds the deposit Firstly request deposit back from your landlord or agent in writing (templates available on the mydeposits website) Give the landlord or agent 10 days to respond Discuss any deductions with the landlord or agent Your landlord or agent should return the money directly to you mydeposits holds the deposit

-Custodial Scheme
+Custodial scheme